 "I…" Abby began.
 "I… Okay."
 He let her go, and she ran.

-"I don't know if it's anything," she admitted as she sat there, feeling embarrassed because she felt as healthy as she ever had.
+"I don't know if it's anything," she had admitted as she sat there, feeling embarrassed.
+She had felt as healthy as she ever had.
 "But, I stumble.
 A lot.
 And sometimes, I'm very tired.
 Not ill, just tired."

-"Have you ever broken your ankles?"
-The doctor asked clinically.
+"Have you ever broken your ankles?" the doctor had asked clinically.
 "Played a lot of sports in school?
 Tore your ligaments?"

-He had thought it over a while.
-"I'll take some X-rays," he said.
+"I'll order some X-rays," he had said after a pause.
 "Run some tests.
+Maybe an MRI.
 Could be a supplement deficiency, but we'll check to make sure.
 For now, I suggest taking it easy.
 I'll see what we'll find.
 I think you're just pushing yourself too hard.
 You said you recently opened your own practice…"

 The bag was where she had last seen it.
 At first, Abby tried to pick it up, but it was too heavy for her.
 She glanced around.
-The firing and explosions had died down for now, but the dust still lingered, making it difficult to see further than a few feet from her.
+The firing and explosions seemed to have died down for the moment, but the dust still lingered, making it difficult to see further than a few feet from her.
 With no perceivable threat nearby, she sank to her knees and opened the bag, digging through its contents despite not knowing what she was looking for.
 There were bandages in sterile packets and a number of tubes with some strange writing on it.
-She stared at it for a moment, wondering whether this was the medi-gel the creature spoke of then stuffed them into her coat pockets along with some hypodermic syringes that had the same kind of writing.
+She stared at it all for a moment, wondering whether this was the medi-gel the creature spoke of then stuffed them into her coat pockets along with some hypodermic syringes that had the same kind of writing.
 She noted idly that she was still wearing her white lab coat and wondered why she had not bothered to take it off before she...

-And the asari?
-She wondered, the name itching in her mind.
-What is…
+Asari?
+What does that mean?
+She wondered instead, the name itching in her mind.
+What is an…

-Still sitting in the dust, she stared at the fallen creature which had carried the first aid kit and quite suddenly it hit her.
+Still sitting in the dust, she stared at the first fallen creature and quite suddenly it hit her.

 If what she was thinking was true, it was the biggest joke in the universe.

 She darted a look around her, then got up on shaky legs, and ran back to the ruins, hoping that the dust hid her from view.
-The soldier was still lying on the floor, a dark pool of blood spilling from his broken helmet but she ignored it and went back to the creature which had asked her aid.
+She ignored the dead soldier, stepping around a dark pool of blood spilling from his helmet, and went back to the creature which had asked her aid.